jewelsofthought/neshama/site/posts/neshama/ego_separates.md

 occurs in the upper realms,
 Union with another
-occurs in the physical realms, the bonded union is consecrated in the lower realm,
-It is the space
-from which life emerges.
+occurs in the physical realms, the bonded union, consecrated in the lower realm, is the space from which life emerges.

 Oh, simply being,